 I like to know that what I do today will have real impact tomorrow, Neil Barnfather, philanthropreneur.

-Neil has over fifteen years of experience in directorial positions and eight years as an International Business Ambassador for the British Chambers of Commerce.
+Neil has over twenty years of experience in directorial positions and eight years as an International Business Ambassador for the British Chambers of Commerce.

 Previously, Neil was CEO of eHosting, a web hosting firm established in 1998 that now powers some 140,000 businesses worldwide.
 As CEO, Neil conducted international negotiations, managed multi-layered teams, operated multi-tiered budgets, and developed long-term strategy and forecasts for future growth while maintaining day-to-day control of business activities.